kristalz/Computational_methods_Informatics/README.md

 Step 2: I created a work load distribution `loaddist` function that passed the `size` of the task and `worker` as parameters.
 Since the size of the entire task (going through the 100 hash families) divided by my total workers would not be an interger (my computer has 8 cores 16 threads), the reminders would be evenly distributed to each worker.

-Step 3: I created a `find_min_hash` function would find find the minimal hash values by comparing the hash values in the min_list made above.
+Step 3: I created a `find_min_hash` function would find the minimal hash values by comparing the hash values in the min_list made above.
 1. Inside the function, I made two empty lists for the process of completing the task, and queque list for each worker's result.
 I again set a min_list that has the largest hash values.
 2. I called `loaddist` function to evenly distribute the task of loading all 15-mer subsequences to 16 workers.
 3. I made a for loop that took the range size (range_l and range_r) as parameters.
 This for loop stored queuing results in a variable `q`, and used the function `Process` to target `quick_min_hash` then stored the process results in a variable `p`.
 After starting the multiprocessing by calling `start` function, each results from `q` and `p` would be stored in the process and queuing lists, respectively.
 4. I made another for loop that enumerated the process list which would return the processing results.
 Inside this for loop, I made an inner for loop that would `get` the queueing results from each worker, who compared the new hash values with the original hash values in the min_list.
 5. Finally, I ended process by joining results from all workers.
+6. I first tested the funciton on the first 1000000 of the chromosome2 sequence.
-6. I found all the min hash values for the 100 hash families.
-My function returned the same values as those in my previous method: for 5-hash, 10-hash, 50-hash, 100-hash functions, the median minimal hash values were `177, 247.5, 167.5 and 170.5`, respectively.
-After dividing by scale, I had `5.15137799099179e-09, 7.203198038251232e-09, 4.874891601644773e-09 and 4.9622030930175156e-09`,`194122815, 138827225, 205132765` and `201523391` minimal distinguished numbers for each of the five hash function above.
+7. I found all the min hash values for the 100 hash families.
+My function returned the same values as those in my previous method: for 5-hash, 10-hash, 100-hash functions, the median minimal hash values were `177, 247.5 and 170.5`, respectively.
+After dividing by scale, I had `5.15137799099179e-09, 7.203198038251232e-09 and 4.9622030930175156e-09`,`194122815, 138827225` and `201523391` minimal distinguished numbers for each of the five hash function above.
 My comparison was the same as that of my previous method.
+8. To compare the distinct values results with the actual distinct values of the subsequences, I again found that using the median of 10-hash functions would return a closer value.
-7. Because I got the same results using both methods, I could convince myself they both worked.
+9. Because I got the same hash values results using both methods, I could convince myself they both worked.

 ## Exercise 3